 12. What about the association between NDEs and dissociative disorders?

-Researcher Bruce Greyson says that people with NDEs share symptoms in common with those who have pathological dissociative disorders.
+Researcher Bruce Greyson has reported that people who report having an NDE often share symptoms in common with those who have pathological dissociative disorders.

 And finally, the April 2006 issue of Neurology reported that 60% of NDE survivors also suffer from REM intrusion, a disorder where the rapid-eye movement (REM) state of sleep sometimes intrudes into their regular consciousness while awake, compared to only 25% who did not have an NDE.